Earth & Environmental Science

 Selected topics vary depending on instructor, student interest, and new advances in environmental science.
 Topics might include watershed modeling, geology of Pennsylvania, meteorology, or the natural history of the Susquehanna River basin.
-Prequisite: earth and environmental sciences major or minor elective and, with permission, an elective for nonenvironmental science students.
+Prequisite: earth and environmental sciences major or minor, or with permission nonenvironmental science students.

 This course introduces students to the fundamental principles of mineralogy and petrology and how to identify and interpret the common minerals and rocks that are found in the Earth's crust.
 Students will learn to identify the common rock-forming minerals using mineral properties, chemistry, crystallography, and optical mineralogy.
 They will also learn to identify igneous and metamorphic rocks based on the mineralogy and fabrics preserved in the rocks.
 Prerequisite: CHEM-101, CHEM-103, or CHEM-111.

 An introduction to the properties, classification, and nomenclature of soils, sediments and sedimentary rocks.
 Discusses processes that create, transport, deposit and lithify sediments.
 Students examine depositional environments where sediments form and accumulate, the properties of sedimentary rocks, and the stratigraphic framework of sedimentary successions.
 Prerequisite: EENV-101, EENV-113, or instructor's permission.